qgis/QGIS-Enhancement-Proposals/qep-343-customized-toolbars-and-menus.md

 Custom toolbars can currently be created with the plugin [Customize ToolBars](https://plugins.qgis.org/plugins/CustomToolBar/).
 The plugin has good ratings and has been downloaded frequently, showing that there is an interest for this functionality.
 Limitations of this plugin are:

-  * the storing of the settings in a binary file outside of the QGIS folder structure
+  * the storing of the settings in a binary file outside the QGIS folder structure
   * possible maintenance issues
   * loading of saved configurations is not possible through the plugin GUI (less intuitive for users)
   * it's a plugin